Kabyle myth: History

+Political Implementation

+The concept named "berbère" influenced multiple policies in an effort to further assimilate the Kabyle peoples.
+For example, in the 1880s education efforts were greatly increased in Kabylia.
+They were also favored in recruitment for the Zouave colonial army, while the White Fathers attempted to convert them to Christianity.

 Legacy

 An analogous dichotomy played out in the Berber policy of the French protectorate in Morocco (1912–1956).
 According to Edmund Burke III, who described it as "one of the most enduring aspects of the French sociology of Islam, the myth and its supposed Arab-Berber dichotomy was fundamental to colonial discourse in North Africa, and its impact shaped postcolonial political discourse as well.

-Alfred Rosenberg's 1930 book The Myth of the Twentieth Century, a touchstone of Nazi philosophy, includes the Berbers in with the Nordic Aryans and the upper classes of ancient Egypt as advanced superior races.
+Alfred Rosenberg's 1930 book The Myth of the Twentieth Century, a touchstone of Nazi philosophy, includes the Berbers in with the Nordic Aryans.